Designed by doctors, shaped by you

 Get Enough Sleep

 Good sleep quality plays a crucial role in overall health and wellness.
-What’s more, not getting enough sleep can contribute to fatigue.
+What’s more, not getting enough sleep can contribute to fatigue and mess with your weight loss efforts.

 According to the CDC (Centers for Disease Control and Prevention), most adults should aim to get seven or more hours of sleep each night.